ofreyes2/DividendTracker/README.md

 13. **Buy Stock** → Tap "Buy" button to add position to portfolio:
     - Enter number of shares
     - Set purchase price (defaults to current)
-    - See total investment and annual dividend
+    - See total investment and next dividend payout
     - Confirm to add to portfolio
 14. **Ask AI Questions** → Tap "Ask AI" button for interactive chat:
     - Type any question about the stock